Overview

 Introducing any new kind of content to email is an opportunity to learn more about your audience.

 - A/B test and get some real data to support investment into email.
 Remember to test using audience sizes that will produce statistically significant results, and isolate your testing to a single variable.
+Check out this A/B Testing worksheet to get a breakdown of the key metrics to determine where significant differences in the performance of your campaigns may lie.

 - Identify fallback solutions that allow the email to still function across all clients.